Discover the bestselling BillyOh Fraya Log Cabin

 Technically, yes, a log cabin can be a type of garden room.
 Many people use log cabins as studios, workshops, or even garden offices.

 However, most log cabins rely on timber thickness alone for insulation.
-This can provide some thermal protection, especially in thicker models (like 44mm walls), but it’s not quite enough for year-round comfort unless you make upgrades or use a lot of heating through the winter.
+This can provide some thermal protection, especially in thicker models (like 44mm log cabins).
+Yet, it’s not quite enough for year-round comfort unless you make upgrades, such as heating, through the winter.

 How Well-Insulated Are Log Cabins?